 The singalong on the bus: evocative of old Corrie episodes where they’d rent a bus to go to Blackpool or somewhere.
-Those participating in the moment, and those sniping – Norris grizzling about everyone being so silly, Sally at Claire about everything, Rosie getting digs in at John the tour leader.
+Those participating in the moment, and those sniping.
+Norris grizzling about everyone being so silly.
+Sally at Claire about everything, and Rosie getting digs in at John the tour leader.

 Roy as John and Ches blindfolded him to take him to the train.
 Roy obviously never played any trust games – he did not take well to being blindfolded and relying on others.
 But his pleasure at seeing the train and learning he’d be riding shotgun in the engine – wonderful.

 Mary, not a guest at the wedding although her dress was there, stole every scene she was in.
 Her good wishes to Hayley when the bridal party was leaving the Street was frightening, guilt-producing, yet touching.
 Double-meaning in everything she said so you felt both fear and sympathy for her.
 Hayley conveyed that confusion of reaction beautifully.

 Mary’s motorhome following the wedding bus was ominous.
 Mary sitting by the tracks waving, hand on a train lever was not a good sign.
 Later, in the Rovers, worried about the wedding, her comment to Ciaran about what her mother always said was heartbreaking: “our Mary will never even make bridesmaid.”